Jougan-0/solutionChallenge/README.md

 prasantmishra2018@gmail.com
 123456shlok
 ```
-### Currently the direct login through instagram , linkeIn , google and facebook don't work .Kindly use above Id to login or register by filling the form .
+### Currently the direct login through instagram , linkedIn , google and facebook don't work .Kindly use above Id to login or register by filling the form .